This subject about earning backlinks always reminds me of a good quote I heard years back, I never forgot it:

 We put our heads together and came up with ways that we could help each other.
 We started by promoting their kick-starter campaign on social media.
 They also asked if Sober Nation would be willing to write some content for one of their “Personal Story” pages on their website.
 In exchange, we asked if they would be willing to put a link in the text of the content.

 They agreed, we agreed.
 They got traction on their fundraiser.
-They got some content for their site, and we got a naturally earned back link.
+They got some content for their site, and we got naturally earned backlinks.
 They benefited, we benefited, and everything had value which makes for a better internet.

 That, is how it’s done!